Segmentation Testing

 Open|Filtered Ports

-Checkout [[Network Pen test/Port Scan#Manual Firewall Enumeration]] for more how to manually enumerate the firewall using wireshark and netcat.
+Checkout [[Infrastructure Pen test/Port Scan#Manual Firewall Enumeration]] for more how to manually enumerate the firewall using wireshark and netcat.

 Deciding out-of scope